 Located off of the Bellagio's main lobby on the casino floor, Petrossian Bar offers guests an intimate setting where they can sip on a signature cocktail from the extensive cocktail menu or sample a diverse selection of the finest caviars while watching passersby.
 It also features a traditional afternoon tea service that includes open-faced sandwiches, English tea sandwiches, freshly baked scones with clotted cream, Baxter's preserves, assorted miniature pastries and teas imported from around the world.
 Live music from a lineup of talented pianists, including "Pianist to the Presidents" David Osborne, can be heard throughout the day, making Petrossian the perfect place for those with discerning taste.

-Recommended for Hotel Bars because: Tea service, caviar and piano music are some of the things that set Petrossian apart from other bars on the Strip.
+Recommended for Hotel Bars because: With piano music and tea service, Petrossian isn't like other hotel bars on the Strip.

 Located in the Cosmopolitan Las Vegas, Vesper Bar blends contemporary sophistication with an elegance of decades past.
 "Vesper" was the name of a female character in the first James Bond novel, and the drink menu here is full of choices worthy of any international, jet-setting spy.
-Two styles of drinks are on the menu: Classic and Vesper Interpretations.
-Classic is self-explanatory while the Vesper puts a modern twist on favorites.
-If you've never heard of an El Diablo (reposado tequila, creme de cassis, lime and ginger beer), this is the place to get acquainted with this and other cocktails from bygone eras.
-Or perhaps the Raising Hell--El Diablo's updated, younger cousin--sounds better than the original, with its mix of tequila, mezcal, tart apple liqueur, citrus, spiced raisin syrup and apple soda.
+Two styles of drinks are on the menu: Classic and Reimagined.
+Classic is self-explanatory while the Vesper puts a modern twist on Reimagined.
+If you've never heard of an Aviation (gin, maraschino liqueur, violette liqueur, lemon and simple syrup), this is the place to get acquainted with this and other cocktails from bygone eras.
+Or perhaps the Spirit of St. Louis, a cousin to the Aviation, but with Japanese whisky, sloe gin, sherry, banana liqueur, Chinese Five Spices, citrus and egg white.
 Signature drink selections are rotated, so you can try new creations on a regular basis.

-Recommended for Hotel Bars because: The stylish Vesper Bar at the Cosmopolitan resurrects forgotten cocktail recipes and gives them a new twist.
+Recommended for Hotel Bars because: Vesper Bar at the Cosmpolitan of Las Vegas gives new life to old cocktail recipes and adds a few new twists as well.